Can you buy, sell or transfer Qantas Points?

 Qantas has a track record of cracking down on people who buy and sell Qantas Points, usually by attempting to hide them as family transfers.

-And while Qantas allows a very broad definition of ‘family members’ – through to nephews, nieces and first cousins – illegal transfers can still trigger the radar at Qantas HQ, especially if they involve the same person repeatedly buying or selling Qantas Points.
+And while Qantas allows a very broad definition of ‘family members’ – through to nephews, nieces and first cousins – illegal transfers can still register on the radar at Qantas HQ, especially if they involve the same person repeatedly buying or selling Qantas Points.

 Qantas can then take swift action by closing the Qantas Frequent Flyer account of both the person selling the points and the person buying them, wiping away all Qantas Points (along with legally-accrued status) in the process.